A personal insight in to what makes Malawi such a unique country for your next African adventure.

 2. Spectacular scenery

-I first visited Malawi in 2006.
-It was shortly after the rains and, during my 3-hour road transfer to Lake Malawi, I was struck, both by how beautifully green it was and by the incredibly varied landscape.
+Visitors are blown away by how beautifully green Malawi is and the hugely varied landscape.
 Malawi is a long, narrow country, about 520 miles north to south, and the diversity of the scenery as you traverse it is remarkable.
 You journey from the rolling grassland hills of the Nyika Plateau, along beautiful stretches of golden sand beaches that line the lake, past densely wooded reserves like Nkhotakota, stop off at idyllic islands in crystal clear waters, along dramatic rift valley escarpments, through picturesque tea estates and on to the majestic Mount Mulanje, which overlooks them.

 3. The warmest of welcomes